 Try to determine why visitors are leaving at various stages to increase the conversion rate.
 For instance, if most users leave the session during checkout, you can alter the process to let them check out as a guest without creating an account.
 You can also take other measures to lower the shopping cart abandonment rate.

-It provides you the sessions that led to the final goal.
+It provides you with the sessions that led to the final goal.
 However, in Goal Flow, it doesn’t matter if the user completed a particular goal.
 It shares loopbacks and includes sessions when a user moves back to a previous page or refreshes the current page.
 It helps evaluate various segments to compare conversion rates.

 This report is for marketers who use Google Ads but don’t measure conversions.
 AI and machine learning help identify the “best” sessions or those with the highest probability of generating conversions.
 Google then uses them to make Smart Goals.
 You can use Smart Goals in Google Ads to optimize your advertising performance.